 There is also a statutory mechanism by which multiple damages claims can be settled collectively.
 This mechanism circumvents a host of individual damages actions by securing settlement, on a strictly voluntary basis, between the defendant and an association or a foundation that represents the interests of each of the individual claimants.
 The association or foundation must be representative of the individual claimants.
 If a settlement is reached, the parties may file an application with the Amsterdam Court of Appeal in order to have the settlement declared universally binding.
-If the court of appeal issues such a declaration, the settlement, unless group members elect to opt out within a specified period of time.
+If the court of appeal issues such a declaration, the settlement becomes binding upon all members of the group that are entitled to compensation under the settlement, unless group members elect to opt out within a specified period of time.
 In determining whether to approve any settlement deal, the court of appeal must, among other things, assess whether the settlement is reasonable, taking into account the nature of the damage, the amount of damages and the ease and expediency of obtaining compensation.
 If group members opt out, these members are free to start or continue an individual action.